jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

             ['00', '00']
         )

-  and the terminal shows an :doc:`/exceptions/AssertionError`, the use of the `split <https://docs.python.org/3/library/stdtypes.html#str.split>`_ :doc:`method </functions/functions>` has not yet given me what I want.
-I am closer, the shapes at least look the same
+  and the terminal shows an :doc:`/exceptions/AssertionError`, the use of the `split <https://docs.python.org/3/library/stdtypes.html#str.split>`_ :doc:`method </functions/functions>` has not yet given me what I want but has brought me closer, the shapes at least look the same

   .. code-block:: python